 Brigham Young University, B.A., magna cum laude

-Christian was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the field of Employee Benefits (ERISA) Law.
-Christian has been listed in Best Lawyers since 2015.
+Christopher was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Commercial Litigation; Litigation—Construction; Product Liability Litigation—Defendants; and Trade Secrets Law.
+Christopher has been listed in Best Lawyers since 2015.

 Christian has also been named a Recognized Practitioner in Chambers USA: America’s Leading Lawyers for Business 2018 for Employee Benefits & Executive Compensation (New York).

 Christian was selected to the Upstate New York Super Lawyers list in 2014-2015 in the area of employee benefits law.

 Christian is a Board member of the Center for Youth.
 He is also a member of the Monroe County, New York State, and American bar associations (Section of Labor and Employment Law).